ciberkleid/carvel-demo/README.md

 ## Deploy to Kubernetes using Carvel

-The following steps will introduce most of the Carvel tools to **package, distribute and/or deploy** hello-app and its Redis dependency, including:
+The following steps will introduce most of the Carvel tools to **configure, package, distribute and/or deploy** hello-app and its Redis dependency, including:
 - vendoring in Redis
 - building and publishing the hello-app image
 - managing YAML configuration using templates and overlays